 In order to complete the assessment, the professional qualifications approvals team must receive the following supporting documentation:

-Please send the above documentation along with a completed Application Form and Assessment Matrix to the New Accreditations Team via email to PQApprovals@accaglobal.com
+Please send the above documentation along with a completed Application Pack to the Professional Qualifications Approvals team via email to PQApprovals@accaglobal.com

 Please note: Applications for accreditation will only be considered from Higher Education Institutes and not from individual students.

 Institutions based in India may be subject to additional exemption accreditation regulations.
 For further details please contact Sweedrina D'souza.

 You must ensure that all advertising and promotional materials produced, or advertising and promotional activities undertaken, are in accordance with our regulations.
 Any breach of our advertising regulations may result in immediate suspension or removal of your exemption accreditation.

 We take no responsibility for any inconvenience or costs incurred from the resulting delay to the application following suspension or removal for either of the reasons detailed above.
 If the identified issue with advertising cannot be resolved in an acceptable timeframe, we reserve the right to reject your application at our discretion.

 Your institution's website and social media pages may be reviewed as part of your initial accreditation and reaccreditation application.

 Please ensure you read the full detailed regulations which can be found within the Exemption Accreditation Application Pack.

 Institutions based in India are subject to additional promotional regulations.
 You can find the additional regulations for India on our India site.